stratacode/system/README.md

 * To build the Documentation, make sure 'scc' is in your path and run bin/makeDoc

 StrataCode is written in java so you can also build it without itself, or build it from the IDE in a Java project.
-See http://www.stratacode.com/doc/ide/config.html
+See the [ide-config](http://www.stratacode.com/doc/ide/config.html) doc for more details.